 Robb talked about all the benefits of the Paleo diet and all the health problems that come along with eating a conventional American diet.
 I was close to a Paleo diet, except I had to give up grains, bread, oatmeal & cut back on the sugary foods.
 After eating Paleo consistently for a few months, I realized how gluten intolerant I was and never knew how much those foods were making me sick.
 My occurrence of IBS flare ups drastically decreased.
 My tummy no longer gets inflamed.
 I am leaner, stronger, more energized I have ever been in my life.
 I am 100% Paleo on a daily basis, with the exception of the occasional red wine and dark chocolate.
 I NEVER intentionally ingest something off the Paleo diet; if i do, I experience the old inflamed IBS state.
 Food should NOT bloat, inflame or make you feel anything BUT energized.
 Bloating is NOT normal!

 I now know what Accutane did.
 It damaged the lining of my intestines so terribly that large particles of ANYTHING can get through to my bloodstream (aka Leaky Gut Syndrome).
 When this happens, the body doesn’t recognize it and the immune system viciously attacks and leads to all sorts of food, chemical and environmental allergies.
 I am dangerously sensitive to bleach, fragrances and harsh chemicals.
-I’d like to think my body has healed itself some; the more I do Paleo and the more I avoid diary, gluten and chemicals the more I improve as time goes on.
+I know my body has healed, and I improve more as time goes on.
 I can’t imagine where I’d be today if I hadn’t been such a health nut and hadn’t found the Paleo diet.
 In a way, the Accutane was a blessing in disguise; it led me to a profession, which led me to Gainesville, which led me to Aaron which led me to you.
-I love being a fitness and nutrition coach and I love being the guiding influence in my clients’ lives.
+I love being a fitness and nutrition coach and I love being the guiding influence in my client’s lives.